 The Dutch Square is where all the main attractions are located.
 Explore around to shop for souvenirs and make sure to take a picture with the “I love Melaka” sign!

-You can also take a ride on the colorful rickshaws around the Dutch Square.
+You can also take a ride on the colorful rickshaws around Dutch Square.
 A ride costs about RM 40 (US$ 9.15) and will take you to all the nearby attractions.

 Christ Church